-Nowadays, the onboard sound quality on motherboards is good enough for some, and those wishing to improve their audio experience are questioning the advantages of sound cards and their promise of producing clear noise-free audio.
+Nowadays, the onboard sound quality on motherboards is good enough for most people.
+Those wishing to improve their audio experience are questioning the advantages of sound cards and their promise of producing clear, noise-free audio.

 If you’re producing audio for others to hear, or if you are building a Digital Audio Workstation (DAW), you might consider researching other audio interfaces, or digital-to-analog converters (DACs) – depending on your needs.

 The keyboard is for typing information, letters, and characters and controlling various things

 The mouse is for pointing to and controlling things on your screen.

 You probably know what a keyboard and mouse are.
 There are hundreds of different types, for all budgets and styles.

 Many keyboards have buttons for controlling the music and other media on your PC.
 Many mice have extra configurable buttons for gaming or other functions.
 You can check the variety of options available – especially if you have particular accessibility requirements or preferences.

 Although not necessary and avoided by many experienced PC builders nowadays, a DVD drive is used by some people to install software that comes on a DVD.
 (You can still use it to listen to CDs, watch DVDs and record and save data to DVD-Rs.)

 Bear in mind that many Operating Systems and programs bought from a high street store still come on a DVD, although Windows 10 now comes on a USB flash drive.